Passages Terms and Conditions

 Members are solely responsible for:

-• Arriving at the departure port ready to board
+- Arriving at the departure port ready to embark

-• Covering costs of early disembarkation if required
+- Covering all costs of early disembarkation as per Section 9.4

 The Association’s liability is limited in accordance with Swiss federal law and the Convention on Limitation of Liability for Maritime Claims of 1976 (LLMC), which Switzerland has ratified.